 A typical menstrual period occurs every 28-35 days and lasts 4-7 days.
-When the cycle stretches past 7 days, or includes bleeding that requires a pad change every 2 hours or contains quarter-sized clots, this is considered heavy menstrual bleeding.
+When the cycle stretches past 7 days or includes bleeding that requires a pad change every 2 hours or contains quarter-sized clots, this is considered heavy menstrual bleeding.
 Heavy menstrual bleeding, also called menorrhagia, can not only interfere with the quality of life but can cause fatigue due to anemia and should be worked up by a qualified provider

 If you suffer from painful or heavy periods you may benefit from this procedure.
 Do your periods often last more than seven days—sometimes more than two weeks?
 Do you find yourself changing your protection every hour—hour after hour?
 Do you avoid certain activities that might cause embarrassing accidents—or miss too much work?
 Are you tired, moody or depressed during that endless "time of the month"?
 If so then endometrial ablation may help.
 This procedure destroys your endometrium or the lining of your uterus.
 Over time, this process reduces or completely eliminates excessive uterine bleeding.

 There are a variety of ablation methods and Dr. K will help select the best method to fit your needs.
 Ablations can be done by using:

 After your in-office procedure, you’ll be able to move about when you get home, although you’ll be sore or cramping for 24 hours.
 You will want someone to drive you home and then expect to rest for the rest of the day.
 Some women need a few days to get back into their regular activities however in general expect to take a day off following the procedure.
 During your healing, you’ll likely have some vaginal discharge that will start out bloody but will eventually become clear.
 Your recovery period may involve occasional bouts of nausea.
 Within 2 weeks you should be completely back to normal.